-- 1. IXL Reading and Math - 2.
-Common Assessments (Midterms and Finals) - 3.
-End of Course Exams Item Analysis - 4.
-Common Writing Rubrics/Sample student writing - 5.
-Other content specific formative and summative assessments
+- 1. STAR reading and math.

+- 2. Freckle Reading and math.

+- 3. End of Course Exams Item Analysis

+- 4. Common Writing Rubrics/Sample student writing

+- 5. Other content specific formative and summative assessments

 Our school has an organized, ongoing and preplanned Professional Staff Development Plan to educate, inform and share educationally sound practices.
 Each teacher develops an Individual Professional Development Plan (IPDP) that includes professional development, training and coursework for continued licensure.
 Our Local Professional Development Committee (LPDC), which is part of our Professional Staff Development Plan, serves as the forum to implement state regulations for certified/licensed staff requirements.
 Our LPDC schedules meetings a minimum of once a month.
 The staff attends as needed or as directed.